 The NRM team has a target date of 5 working days from receipt of referral in which to decide whether there are reasonable grounds to believe the individual is a potential victim of human trafficking or modern slavery.
 This may involve seeking additional information from the first responder or from specialist NGOs or social services.
 The threshold at Reasonable Grounds stage for the trained decision makers is; “from the information available so far I believe but cannot prove” that the individual is a potential victim of trafficking or modern slavery.

 If the decision is affirmative then the potential victim will be:

 The potential victim and the first responder are both notified of the decision by letter.

 During the 45 day reflection and recovery period the Competent Authority gathers further information relating to the referral from the first responder and other agencies.

 This additional information is used to make a conclusive decision on whether the referred person is a victim of human trafficking or modern slavery.
 The expectation is that a Conclusive Grounds decision will be made as soon as possible following day 45 of the recovery and reflection period.
 There is no target to make a conclusive grounds decision within 45 days.
 The timescale for making a conclusive grounds decision will be based on all the circumstances of the case.

-The trained decision makers threshold for a Conclusive Decision is that on the balance of probability “it is more likely not” that the individual is a victim of human trafficking or modern slavery.
+The trained decision makers threshold for a Conclusive Decision is that on the balance of probability “it is more likely than not” that the individual is a victim of human trafficking or modern slavery.

 The first responder and the potential victim will both be notified of the decision.
 If the potential victim is conclusively identified as a victim of trafficking or modern slavery, what happens next depends on their wishes.

 The victim may be granted discretionary leave to remain in the UK for one year to allow them to co-operate fully in any police investigation and subsequent prosecution.
 The period of discretionary leave can be extended if required.